gsaarinen/100-Days-Of-Code/log.md

 **Time Logged:** .75 hours

 **Thoughts:** OOoooof.
 Today was particularly hard to find time.
 Spent a lot of the evening finishing a report for work.
 But, I still pushed through and got some time in.
 While today's time does come slightly under the 1 hr per day commitment I made - I'm still pretty proud that I pushed through and still did some work. 👊🏻

+### Day 6: January 6th, 2017

+**Today's Progress:** Continued Ch.
+7 of the Rails tutorial at Code Club.

+**Time Logged:** .75 hours

+**Thoughts:** Was able to get in time at work during our Code Club meeting which will be really helpful on Friday's.
+Ch.
+7 is starting to stretch my technical knowledge but I really like it as it's pushing me.
+I'm really starting to understand how some of the general aspects of a rails web applications works.

+### Day 7: January 7th, 2017

+**Today's Progress:** Continued Ch.
+7 of the Rails tutorial at my parents.

+**Time Logged:** 1 hour

+**Thoughts:** Brought my laptop to my parents this weekend so I could continue my streak while on vacation.
+Wrote test today on user signup validation and error handling.
+The exercises are starting to get more vague but I've still been able to figure them out.
+It's giving me more confidence. 😎